 How Long Do Beetles Live?

 A beetle's lifespan includes four stages, from an egg to larva to pupa to adult.
 However, when trying to determine how long a beetle lives, it is generally accepted that the time spent in an egg does not count.
 Just as with chickens, we only start counting an insect's age from the moment it emerges from its egg.

 In reality, the lifespan of any individual beetle will depend on the environment surrounding it.
 If all conditions are perfect, then it may only spend a couple of years developing as a larva.
 Different species of beetle also have different lifespans as adults, some of only a few weeks some of several years.

 Did you know that all beetles start life as grubs?

-Each species of beetle will have its own particular food sources and dietary needs.
-However many eat plant material.
-Some species specialise and will only certain leaves or seeds.
-Some beetles, such as the Bark beetle feed on the starches and sugars found in the bark and sapwood of trees.
+Each species of beetle will have its particular food sources and dietary needs.
+However, many eat plant material.
+Some species specialize and will only eat specific leaves or seeds.
+Beetles, like the Bark beetle, feed on the starches and sugars found in the bark and sapwood of trees.
 Other beetles such as the Ambrosia beetle, cultivate fungal gardens.

-There are beetles that prey on other insects and others that will eat just about any form of meat that they can find.
+Some beetles prey on other insects and others that will eat just about any form of meat that they can find.

 Did you know that all beetles have chewing mouthparts?

 Did you know that an insects skeleton is on the outside of its body? - it is called an exoskeleton?